How we protect children and young people

 Either you or someone else on your behalf can contact:

-Children's Social Work Teams, Denton Centre, Acre Street, Denton M34 2BW
+Children’s Denton Centre, Acre Street, Denton M34 2BW

-Looked After Children's Team, Victoria Street, Hyde SK14 4AA
+Looked After Children’s Social Work Team, Acre Street, Denton M34 2BW

 We hope that this information will answer a lot of your queries.
 If you would like to know anything else about the process, please do not hesitate to contact the Social Worker.
 They will have left you with contact details.